JakeBogie/builder-gcp/README.md

 Create a secure method of storing credentials and secrets someplace.
 You will be storing access keys, SSH keys, and certificates in this location.
 Choose wisely and don't commit credentials out to public repositories.

 Perform the following steps in the `secrets` directory and replace the variable `GCP-PROJECT` in the following commands with your GCP project ID.

+This will create a `pcf-tform.key.json` file that you will use later in the setup of your Control-Plane, PAS, or PKS environments.
 ```
 gcloud iam service-accounts create pcf-tform --display-name "PCF Terraform Service Account"